paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-046-central-intelligence-agency.md

 Section, acts June 20, 1949, ch.
 227, § 9, 63 Stat.
 212; Aug.
 16, 1950, ch.
 719, 64 Stat.
 450, related to establishment of positions in the professional and scientific field.

 #### Codification
-Section was formerly classified to section 403i of chapter 15 of this title and repealed prior to editorial reclassification and renumbering in chapter 46 of this title.
+Section was formerly classified to [section 403i of this title](./chapter-015-national-security.md#section-403i) and repealed prior to editorial reclassification and renumbering as this section.

 <a id="section-3510"></a>